 We do not believe we have compensation practices that are reasonably likely to have a material adverse effect on the Company.
 Our Compensation Committee reviews the compensation policies and practices for all employees, including executive officers.
-Among other things, the Compensation Committee considers whether the compensation program encouraged excessive risk taking by employees at the expense of long-term Company value.
-Based upon its assessment, the Compensation Committee does not believe that our compensation program encourages excessive or inappropriate risk-taking.
-The Compensation Committee believes that the design of our compensation program, which includes a mix of annual and long-term incentives, cash and equity awards and retention incentives, is balanced and does not motivate imprudent risk-taking.
+Among other things, our Compensation Committee considers whether the compensation program encouraged excessive risk taking by employees at the expense of long-term Company value.
+Based upon its assessment, our Compensation Committee does not believe that our compensation program encourages excessive or inappropriate risk-taking.
+Our Compensation Committee believes that the design of our compensation program, which includes a mix of annual and long-term incentives, cash and equity awards and retention incentives, is balanced and does not motivate imprudent risk-taking.

-Meetings of the Board of Directors and Standing Committees
+Meetings of our Board of Directors and Standing Committees

-The board of directors held eleven meetings during the fiscal year ended December 28, 2017.
-During our 2017 fiscal year, no director then in office attended fewer than 75% of the aggregate total number of meetings of the board of directors held during the period in which he or she was a director and of the total number of meetings held by all of the committees of the board of directors on which he or she served.
-The Company does not have a formal policy regarding attendance by members of the board of directors at the Company's Annual Meeting, but encourages our directors to attend.
+Our Board of Directors held eleven meetings during the fiscal year ended December 28, 2017.
+During our 2017 fiscal year, no director then in office attended fewer than 75% of the aggregate total number of meetings of our Board of Directors held during the period in which he or she was a director and of the total number of meetings held by all of the committees of our Board of Directors on which he or she served.
+The Company does not have a formal policy regarding attendance by members of our Board of Directors at the Company's Annual Meeting, but encourages our directors to attend.
 All nine of our directors attended our Annual Meeting of Stockholders held on April 28, 2017.
-The three standing committees of the board of directors are the Audit Committee, the Compensation Committee and the Nominating and Governance Committee.
-Periodically the board has established a special committee to review significant transactions and other matters.
-For example, in 2017 a special committee of the board of directors was formed to consider the implications of AMC's Memorandum of Understanding with the Department of Justice regarding the acquisition of Carmike Cinemas, Inc. The special committee during 2017 consisted of the three independent directors who were not designated by one of NCM LLC's founding members, Messrs.
+The three standing committees of our Board of Directors are our Audit Committee, our Compensation Committee and our Nominating and Governance Committee.
+Periodically our Board has established a special committee to review significant transactions and other matters.
+For example, in 2017 a special committee of our Board of Directors was formed to consider the implications of AMC's Memorandum of Understanding with the Department of Justice regarding the acquisition of Carmike Cinemas, Inc. The special committee during 2017 consisted of the three independent directors who were not designated by one of NCM LLC's founding members, Messrs.
 Goodman, Haas and Schneider.
 There were sixteen meetings of the special committee during our 2017 fiscal year.